 Eman Al Shayab

 Eman grew up in Daraa with eleven sisters and five brothers.
 While on summer vacation in September of 2012, an airplane flying overhead dropped a bomb killing two of Eman’s sisters and badly injuring her leg.
-At eleven years old she was transported to an ad hoc clinic where they performed surgery on her leg to stop the bleeding.
-The first surgery, which amputated her foot below the ankle, was botched, as was the second surgery.
-By the third surgery her leg was amputated to just below her knee.
-After the surgeries she returned to her home in Daraa.
-She stayed there for seven months, but the food and medicine was so scarce that she was forced to leave for Jordan with her sister.
-They arrived at the Zaatari camp in June 2013.
-Eventually a psychologist Eman was seeing at the Zaatari camp recommended that she go to ADT’s Al Bader Center.
+At eleven years old her leg was amputated to just below her knee, and she returned to her home in Daraa.
+She stayed there for seven months, but the food and medicine were so scarce that she was forced to leave for Jordan with her sister.
+Together they arrived at the Zaatari camp in June 2013 where a psychologist recommended that she go to ADT’s Al Bader Center.
 There she began her therapy.
 Eman says that when she is producing art her stress goes away she is transported to a dream world where everything is happy.
 Painting her experiences in this state allows her to attain a better perspective on what has happened to her.
 She wants to use her art to spread the message about what is happening in Syria.
 Her dream is to become a famous artist with her paintings in galleries around the world.
 She sees this exhibition as her first big step towards that dream.
 Eman is 16.

-Sami Farraj lost his home and parents in the spring of 2011 when Syrian Armed Forces entered the village of Ihnken, Daraa and Eight-year-old Sami and his older brother fled to Jasem, a “safe zone” village where a bomb killed two of his young cousins and injured Sami.
+Sami Farraj lost his home and parents in the spring of 2011 when Syrian Armed Forces entered the village of Ihnken, Daraa.
+Eight-year-old Sami and his older brother fled to Jasem, a “safe zone” village where a bomb killed two of his young cousins and injured Sami.
 He was rushed to a field hospital at an abandoned school where both legs were were amputated.
 In 2013 the brothers traveled to Zaatari camp in Jordan for medical help where Sami encountered ADT and the Polus Center.
 He underwent two additional surgeries, and began the physical therapy to prepare him for prosthesis.
 Psychological trauma therapy program introduced Sami to painting.
 His art work ranges from dark depictions of the trauma, a strong connection to family, newfound love, and hope.
-For the first time since his injury, Sami feels life is worth living because of working with color.
-He loves the theatre and continues to find joy in his painting.
+For the first time since his injury, Sami says he feels life is worth living.
+He loves theatre and continues to find joy in his painting.
 Sami has performed in several productions at a Zaatari camp theatre and hopes to become a lawyer, a painter, or a theater artist.

 Fatima Al Dayat